 Group classes are a fun and economical way to work with your dog.
 All of our classes employ positive reinforcement and clicker training for working with your dog.

-Group classes are not appropriate for all dogs.
-If your dog is reactive towards other dogs or people (barks, lunges, is fearful) private training is a better fit as it is less stressful for your dog.
-Several dogs in a small classroom can be overwhelming.
-Private training - in person or web-based lessons can be wonderful alternatives.
+General group classes are not appropriate for all dogs.
+If your dog is reactive towards other dogs or people (barks, lunges, is fearful) private training for behavior modification, or special classes for reactive or extremely distracted dogs could be a better fit for your dog.

 Polite Pooch class is the perfect place for the average family to begin with a new adult dog, or older puppy to learn basic manners such as sit, down, heel, wait, stay, focus, etc. You will learn to communicate with your dog, and build a positive relationship.